 Participants withdrawing during the year for reasons of service or disability, retirement, death, or termination are entitled to their vested account balance.
-Benefits are distributed in the form of rollovers, lump sum distributions, installment payments, or through the purchase of an annuity contract.
+Benefits are distributed in the form of rollovers, lump sum distributions or installment payments.
 If withdrawing participants are not entitled to their entire account balance, the amounts not received are forfeited.
 See additional discussion below.